We've independently reviewed this article to make sure it's as accurate as we can make it.

-In the event that the thermopile is unable to send a proper signal, the water heater won’t function properly.
+In the event that the thermopile is unable to send a proper signal, the water heater may turn off.
 This is true even if the pilot light is working.

-The good news is that the thermopile is an easy part to replace, and the part is relatively affordable.
+The good news is that the thermopile is an easy part to replace, and it is relatively affordable.
 However, if you aren’t a handyman, you may want to rely on a professional for this task.

 Another component of the gas water heater that may get dirty and cause the appliance to not function properly and turn off is the air inlet.
 This component is responsible for ensuring the air is able to flow to the primary burners.

-In the event the air inlet is clogged, oxygen isn’t able to reach the lamps, resulting in them turning off.
+In the event the air inlet is clogged, oxygen won’t be able to reach the lamps, resulting in them turning off.
 Routine maintenance is the most effective way to prevent the water heater from getting excessively dirty.

 If the air inlet does become clogged, which is normally the case if the thermopile is working properly and the pilot light isn’t staying on, a plumbing professional can perform a cleaning.

 Electric water heaters tend to be the most common in the majority of homes across the country.
 While they tend to be more reliable than gas water heaters, the fact of the matter is that malfunctions may still occur.

 Most electric water heaters are designed with a similar electronic system, so regardless of the brand you have, fixing the problem will be somewhat the same.